great-expectations/great_expectations/docs/docusaurus/docs/guides/validation/validation_actions/how_to_trigger_email_as_a_validation_action.md

 ## Additional resources

 The EmailAction uses smtplib.
-You can get more information about this module [here](https://docs.python.org/3/library/smtplib.html).
+For more information about this module, see [smtplib — SMTP protocol client](https://docs.python.org/3/library/smtplib.html).